Principles

 - considering future sustainability issues and policies in the planning process (such as higher energy costs and energy intensity targets);

-- encouraging sustainable solutions and innovation in tenders; and
+- encouraging sustainable solutions and innovation in tenders;

 - measuring and improving sustainability throughout the life of the procurement.